 Introduction to the GEF, an operating entity of the financial mechanism of the Convention.

 Information on the GCF as an operating entity of the financial mechanism of the Convention, supporting projects, programmes, policies and other activities in developing country Parties.

 Information on the AF, which finances concrete adaptation projects and programmes in developing country Parties to the Kyoto Protocol that are particularly vulnerable to the adverse effects of climate change.

 Gender perspective needs to be taken into account when developing resource mobilization strategies, applying climate finance instruments, and ensuring equal participation in the deployment and monitoring of financial resources, at each of the global, national and local levels.

 What is the financial mechanism?
 What are the other funds?

 To facilitate the provision of climate finance, the Convention established a financial mechanism to provide funds to developing country Parties.
-The financial mechanism also serves the Kyoto Protocol.
+The financial mechanism also serves the Kyoto Protoco and the Paris Agreement.

 The Convention states that the operation of the financial mechanism can be entrusted to one or more existing international entities.
-The Global Environment Facility (GEF) has served as an operating entity of the financial mechanism for many years and at COP 17 in 2011, Parties also decided to designate the Green Climate Fund (GCF) as an operating entity of the financial mechanism.
+The Global Environment Facility (GEF) has served as an operating entity of the financial mechanism for many years.
+At COP 16 in 2010 Parties established Green Climate Fund (GCF) and in 2011 also designated it as an operating entity of the financial mechanism.
 The financial mechanism is accountable to the COP, which decides on its policies, programme priorities and eligibility criteria for funding.